DanH42/ReconMail/README.md

 Usage
 -----

-It's recommended that you run this script inside a screen session (`screen -S reconmail`) so ti can run in the background once you close the terminal.
+It's recommended that you run this script inside a screen session (`screen -S reconmail`) so it can run in the background once you close the terminal.

 To start the script: